Portland is changing, I’m told by so many people when I visit.

 First the hipsters emerged, bringing with them their organic restaurants, artisan coffee and boutique breweries.
 The original locals embraced this – the city had always had a bit of a reputation for being cool (it’s official/unofficial slogan these days is ‘Keep Portland Weird’).

-They created a fun city, somewhere that was a pleasure to live in… and now that’s attracting a new group of residents.
-The latest change.
-Young Californians who are being priced out of their home cities of Los Angeles or San Francisco, for instance, see a much cheaper option that has just as much to do but is still just a short flight back to their roots.
+The hipsters created a fun city and that in turn has attracted a new group of residents – young Californians who are being priced out of their home cities of Los Angeles or San Francisco.
+They see Portland as a much cheaper option with just as much to do but still just a short flight back to their roots.